J35RL4R/PokeDex-V1/README.md

 ## Description
 * **[View the deployed PokeDex application]()**

 The first step to create the PokeDex Application was to build an HTML outline.
 The important element was building the textarea input, search button and local storage container.
-Using JQuery,
+Bulma, the open source CSS framework, was used in section, div containers, columns, textareas, and button to repsonsive page for any device.

+The final step to completing Pokedex project was adding Local Storage.
+The Local Storage is set

 ## PokeDex Application Screen Shot
 #### Homepage